Policies

 Tuition is billed on the 1st of each month and is due no later than the 5th of that same month.
 You may pay by cash, check or credit card before the 5th.
 On the 5th of each month, the monthly installment will be automatically drafted from your bank account or credit card on file.

 There is a 10% sibling discount for tuition.
-Discounts and scholarships do not apply to registration or costume fees.
+Discounts and scholarships do not apply to registration or performance fees.

 Ages 10+ Enrollment is a commitment for the entire duration of the school year, August – May.
-The full year’s tuition will appear on your Jackrabbit account.
 Annual tuition may be paid as a one-time fee in August or will be automatically withdrawn as a monthly installment.
 Should your student choose to discontinue classes before the completion of the academic year, all remaining fees are due.

-Ages 9 and under/Freshman level classes– If your student needs to drop early for any reason, there is a $60 drop fee.
-Registration and costume fees are non-refundable.
+Ages 9 and under/Freshman level classes– If your student needs to drop early for any reason, there is a $75 drop fee.
+Registration and performance fees are non-refundable.

 Students are allowed to attend one trial class, free of cost, in any new discipline to see if there is interest.